 These have finally arrived from China and they have surpassed my expectations.

 The gears are so well cut that they need no running in and just work perfectly from first fitting.
 They are 0.4 module 13:1 ratio, the gear is small enough to use with 8.5mm wheels and the worm is actually 2mm longer than the ones in the picture, they were a test sample.
 Both have 2mm tight push fit bores to suit my power bogies where they will be standard fitting from now on.

 The wheels are 10,5mm blackened steel but still conduct electricity, on turned plastic bushes with 2mm brass pin point, brass blind or steel blind axles.
 They are supplied loose so that I can choose the axle and they push on dead square every time, unlike some plastic centered wheels I have had to use lately.
 They are also perfectly concentric as they are CNC machined.
 I have these wheels in 12 and 14mm now at the same price.

 The pulleys are much as my previous ones, no real changes there.
 The large one is bored 2mm and the small one 1mm, ratio around 2.8:1.

 All these are available separately, a gear set £3.50, 2 pulleys with 2 O rings £2.50 and wheels £2.50 per axle.

 The bottom picture shows the new wheels at the back, my previous ones in the middle and Gibsons at the front for comparison.

 Found by chance while looking for something else on Chinese websites.
-It turns out to be the best iron I have ever owned, mine has been in use for at least 4 months now and I still can't fault it.
+It turns out to be the best iron I have ever owned, mine has been in use for over a year now and I still can't fault it.